New drone footage of the Paremata Flats restoration and environs –

 Paremata Flats Reserve, Maori Pa Rd, Cable Bay is a publically owned (Nelson City Council) area that encompasses tidal river and Land Biodiversity systems designated by Council as of highest Ecological Value of all land under their management.
 It has a small area of unique lowland forest and a small population of locally endangered SI Fernbird and Banded Rail.
 To see the wider environment check out the gallery.

-Forest and Bird are delighted with what has been achieved in such a short period of time, due to the efforts of our planters and the support of our sponsors.
-18,000 Pioneer and Podocarp trees will be planted in the 2015 year and a further 22,000 in the 2016 year there may be some further infill planting in the 2017 year.
-This is the all subject to funding, should organisations or individuals be interested to talk with F&B in regards further funding options please contact Ian Price by phone (03) 5459018 or email
+Forest and Bird are delighted that the planting of all the areas of the flats has been completed, there may be some further infill planting in the 2017 year.
+Should organisations or individuals be interested to talk with F&B in regards further funding options please contact Ian Price by phone (03) 5459018 or email

 Facts and figures

-- 5,219 pests have been removed from both Paremata, Uri O Te Wai and Maori Pa Road.
+- 10,069 pests have been removed from Paremata, Uri O Te Wai and Maori Pa Road.

-- 265 Volunteer hours went into the watering of plantings over the dryer summer months, close on 20,000 Litres of water has been ferried by way of 20 Litre containers and 100 litre water tanks with hose to ensure plant survival.
+- 265 Volunteer hours went into the watering of plantings over the dryer summer months, close on 20,000 Litres of water by way of 20 Litre containers to ensure plant survival.

-Total Volunteer Hours given to the project 11434, if you charged this out at the minimum wage of $15 per hour then the very conservative dollar contribution by volunteers would be around $172,000 and when combined with the money raised the total sum given to the project by Forest and Bird, Sponsors and volunteers, would be close to $585,000.
+Total Volunteer Hours given to the project 20,821 if you charged this out at the minimum wage of $18.90 per hour then the very conservative dollar contribution by volunteers would be close to $395,000.00 and when combined with the money raised the total sum given to the project by Forest and Bird, Sponsors and volunteers, would be close to $585,000.